wp-plugins/email-before-download/trunk/readme.txt

 = So someone can still download my files directly without providing their email? =

 Users generally do not have a desire to put in the work required to determine your direct upload filenames.
-This plugin provides a quick way to know who is downloading information that you might feel to be more premium content like whitepapers, images, etc. from sincere users who are visiting your site, with the understanding the user can share the file itself or the URL if they desire.
+This plugin provides a quick way to know who is downloading information that you might feel to be more premium content like whitepapers, images, etc. from sincere users who are visiting your site, with the understanding the user can share the file itself or the URL if they wish.

 = What if I don't want the user to be able to share the file? =

 We can't help you prevent a user from sharing a file they have downloaded with other people.
-If you have very valuable content that want to secure from being hacked or shared 100% of the time without collecting an email address, please let us know if you find anything elegant.
-Also, there is a chance you fit more into the category of needing to charge for the content.
+We are however working on allowing you to set some options that will make sharing links a little more difficult.
+Also, there is a chance you fit more into the category of needing to charge for the content which is something this plugin does not currently address.